brendanheywood/moodle-local_cleanurls/README.md

 Todo
 ====

-* [ ] rewrite modules using crumb trail heirarchy
+* [ ] rewrite modules using crumb trail heirarchy, too hard?
 * [ ] make route work with /course/ZYX/forum/ - link to index with course id (lookup? or name?)
-* [ ] add settings to remove crumb items, or hard code
-* [ ] settings to only do 'safe' rewrites or 'extended rewrites'
+* [ ] have a 'cautious' mode which cleans the url, then uncleans it on the fly to check it will work later
 * [ ] write a typial page render time
 * [ ] use the muc for extended rewrites
 * [ ] maximum expensive cleanings per request
 * [ ] add an admin debug page which shows all urls in the cache - can we even do this?
 * [ ] almost all id's can't change, but course shortcodes CAN! test how this behaves and make a event trigger fix the index / cache
 * [ ] also do this for usernames as well
+* Don't rewrite users for course=1
+* Protect against userid's and courseshortcodes which contains / ? # etc

 Contributing